-The European Union is on the point of living the most important enlargement of its history,
+In May 1, 2004, the European Union has living the most important enlargement of its history,

 as well from its scale as from its diversity.
-At May 1, 2004, it will accomodate ten new countries:
+It has indeed accomodated ten new countries:

 Cyprus, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, the Czech Republic, Slovakia and Slovenia.